vicwomg/pikaraoke/README.md

                         (feature is broken on Pi 4 omxplayer 12/24/2019) --hide-ip             Hide IP address from the screen.
   --hide-splash-screen  Hide splash screen before/between songs.
+  --alsa-fix            Add this if you are using a USB soundcard or Hifi
+                        audio hat and cannot hear audio.
 ```

 ## Screen UI